aileot/vim-among_HML/README.md

 ```

 vim-among_HML defines no default keymappings;
-so you should define some keymappings, like the examples below,
+you should define some keymappings, like the examples below,
 in your vimrc or init.vim.

 ```vim